 How long is the Rideau Trail and how long does it take to hike end to end?

-The distance of the Rideau Trail, not including side loops, is roughly 327km (203 miles) from Kingston to Ottawa with an elevation gain of only about 600m (2000 feet).
+The distance of the main Rideau Trail (there are also over 130 km of secondary loops & connector trails) is roughly 325km (217 miles) from Kingston to Ottawa.
+Although the net elevation gain is about 600m (2000 feet), there are many portions of the trail that have some steep elevation changes (view trail sector elevations).
 Most hikers complete the distance in sections but it is possible to hike the entire distance in about 9-16 days.
 Our Website is filled with resources that will help you plan your hike.

 What are the activities in the RTA?